 Why Algarve, Portugal should be your top travel destination in 2021

 Portugal emerged from the initial lockdown and subsequent restrictions with its reputation as one of the safest and most stable countries in the world undamaged.
 Portugal was the first European country to be receive the Safe Travels certification from the World Travel & Tourism Council and Algarve beaches were voted the world’s best beach destination at 2020’s World Travel awards.
-Although Portugal was severely impacted by the virus in late 2020 and early 2021, in recent weeks the country's infection rate has lowered dramatically.
-When travel starts again, all the procedures that were in place in 2020 to make the Algarve such a great and safe place to visit, will be in action to ensure visitors in 2021 have a fabulous Algarve and Portugal experience.
+Although Portugal was severely impacted by the virus in late 2020 and early 2021, in recent weeks the country's infection rate has lowered dramatically and is now among the lowest in Europe.
+The procedures that were in place in 2020 to make the Algarve such a great and safe place to visit, are in action to ensure visitors in 2021 have a fabulous Algarve and Portugal experience.

 The things that have made the Algarve such a popular destination over the years are even more important now.
 The climate delivering daily doses of vitamin D and sunlight to lift our spirits; healthy, locally sourced food to enjoy; small villages and open spaces to explore and clean air to breath; amazing caves to discover, ancient castles and pretty churches to explore, endless beaches to stroll.
 We gave you 19 reasons to visit the Algarve in 2019, and in 2021, they will still hold true.